muratk3n/thirdwave/en/README.md

 ---

-Knowledge organizes, so it reduces entropy, one could say, less disorder.
-But new knowledge needs new forms of management, absent it, more disorder.
+Knowledge organizes, so it reduces entropy, one could say, implies more order.
+But new knowledge needs new forms of management, absent it, can create more disorder.

 These are all very speculative thoughts, of course.